tubearchivist/tubearchivist-jf/README.md

 2. Let Jellyfin complete the library scan
     - This works best if Jellyfin has found all media files and Tube Archivist isn't currently downloading.
     - At first, this will add all channels as a Show with a single Season 1.
-    - Then this script will populate the metadata
+    - Then this script will populate the metadata.

 ## Install Standalone
 1. Install required libraries for your environment, e.g.